 Yes absolutely.
 Our treats are made with your dogs' well being in mind.
+In fact all recipes have been created by one of the business owners who is a Certified Dog Nutritionist.
 Most commercially made pet foods and treats are packed full of preservatives, artificial colours and flavours, sugar and salt.

 These additives are all potentially harmful to your dog and are also unnecessary in an animal's daily diet.

 Certain preservatives such as BHT have been shown to cause cancer, various skin problems, liver and kidney damage and increased cholesterol levels just to name a few!